-I. Academic Probation
+A. Academic Probation

-- A. A student is in good standing if he or she retains a cumulative GPA of 2.0 or better. - B. A student will be placed on academic probation if the student has a cumulative grade point average below 2.00 at the end of his or her first two semesters of coursework or any semester thereafter.
-The fall or spring semester following the moment a student is placed on academic probation shall be known as the probationary semester. - C. A student placed on academic probation at any time during his or her law school career must comply with the following obligations to be allowed to continue his or her legal education at the law school: - 1.
-The student must meet with the Associate Dean for Academics or his or her designee for counseling.
-Prior to that meeting, the student must review all of his or her exams from the previous semester and must identify in writing: the most common feedback the student received on his or her work, how the student studied for each class, why the student believes he or she has not performed well in law school, and how the student will change his or her studying process to improve his or her grades.
-(ADD) - 2.
-The Associate Dean for Academics or his or her designee will offer the student information regarding the student's necessary grade point average to avoid academic dismissal and, working with the student, will develop an education plan designed to maximize the student's chance of avoiding academic dismissal. - 3.
-The student must complete all Academic Support Probation Program paperwork, including an Academic Support Probation Program Contract. - 4.
-The student must comply with all of the requirements of the Academic Support Probation Program, including meeting attendance requirements with respect to meetings with program personnel, fulfilling all agreements made in the Academic Support Probation Program Contract, and completing all Academic Support Probation Program assignments. - D. A student who fails to meet any of the foregoing obligations will be administratively dismissed from the law school.
+- 1. A student is in good standing if he or she retains a cumulative GPA of 2.0 or better. - 2.
+A student who has satisfied all other graduation requirements but has not retained a cumulative GPA of 2.00 shall not graduate.
+A student who has

+- 3. A student will be placed on academic probation if the student has a cumulative GPA below 2.00 at the end of any fall or spring semester.
+The fall or spring semester following the moment a student is placed on academic probation shall be known as the Probationary Semester.
+Students placed on academic probation will be placed on financial aid probation as set forth in § VIII herein. - 4.
+A student shall only be eligible for one probationary semester from the time of initial matriculation at the School of Law and their graduation.
+A student who, after having completed a probationary semester, regains good standing and subsequently has a cumulative GPA below 2.00 at the end of a fall or spring semester, shall be administratively dismissed from the School of Law.
+This provision is applicable to all students that matriculate in fall 2011 and all students who matriculate thereafter. - 5.
+A student placed on academic probation at any time during his or her law school career must comply with the following obligations to be allowed to continue his or her legal education at the School of Law: - a.
+The student must meet with the Associate Dean for Academics or the Dean's designee for counseling.
+The student must review all of his or her exams from the previous semester and must identify in writing: the most common feedback the student received on his or her work, how the student studied for each class, why the student believes he or she has not performed well in law school, and how the student will change his or her studying process to improve his or her grades.
+The student must provide a report to the Associate Dean for Academics containing the information detailed in this section. - b.
+The Associate Dean for Academics or the Dean's designee shall offer the student information regarding the student's necessary grade point average to avoid academic dismissal and working with the student, will develop an education plan designed to maximize the student's chance of avoiding academic dismissal. - c.
+The student shall complete all Academic Success Probation Program paperwork, including an Academic Success Probation Program Contract. - d.
+The student shall comply with all of the requirements of the Academic Success Probation Program, including meeting attendance requirements with respect to meetings with program personnel, fulfilling all agreements made in the Academic Success Probation Program Contract, and completing all Academic Success Probation Program assignments.